Heat, humidity return this week, fewer storms

-High pressure over the Great Lakes is providing a pleasant northwesterly flow and much lower humidity, under sunny skies.
-Highs will reach the upper 70s.
+High pressure over the Great Lakes provided a pleasant northwesterly flow, and much lower humidity, under sunny skies all weekend.

-Some clouds will develop this evening, but skies will be sunny.
-A warm front will pass north of the region late tonight, as low pressure moves across southern Canada, accompanied by a band of clouds and possibly a sprinkle in the north.
+A warm front will pass north of the region late tonight, as low pressure moves across southern Canada, accompanied by a band of clouds and possibly a sprinkle in the northeast.

 Forecast